FDA authorizes 1st COVID-19 shots for infants, preschoolers - NewsBreak

 “So I actually think we need to protect young children, as well as protect everyone with the vaccine and especially protect elders,” she said.

-The FDA also authorized Moderna’s vaccines for school-aged children and teens; CDC's review is next week.
-Pfizer’s shots had been the only option for those age groups.
+The FDA also authorized Moderna’s vaccine for school-aged children and teens.
+Pfizer’s shots had been the only option for those ages.

-For weeks, the Biden administration has been preparing to roll out the vaccines for little kids, with states, tribes, community health centers and pharmacies preordering millions of doses.
-With FDA's emergency use authorization, manufacturers can begin shipping vaccine across the country.
-The shots are expected to start early next week but it's not clear how popular they will be.
+For weeks, the Biden administration has been preparing to roll out the vaccines for little kids, with states, tribes, community health centers and pharmacies allowed to preorder millions of doses.
+FDA's emergency use authorization allows manufacturers to begin shipping vaccine across the country.
+Vaccinations could begin early next week.

-Without protection for their tots, some families had put off birthday parties, vacations and visits with grandparents.

-“Today is a day of huge relief for parents and families across America," President Joe Biden said in a statement.

 While young children generally don’t get as sick from COVID-19 as older kids and adults, their hospitalizations surged during the omicron wave and FDA’s advisers determined that benefits from vaccination outweighed the minimal risks.
 Studies from Moderna and Pfizer showed side effects, including fever and fatigue, were mostly minor.